Los Angeles River: Friends of the Los Angeles River

 Friends of the Los Angeles River (FoLAR) was founded in 1986 by poet and activist Lewis P. Macadams.
 Originally deemed a "40-year artwork to bring the River back to life," FoLAR was the first organization advocating for habitat restoration and public access on the LA River.

 One FoLAR's more prominent ongoing projects is the annual Great LA River Cleanup, which began in 1988 with a group of less than twenty people.
 In 2017, the Great LA Cleanup had up to 10,000 volunteers over three weekends covering the upper, middle, and lower sections of the River.
-In 2016, an estimated 5,000 volunteers took place in the annual cleanup, including the mayor and several elected officials.
+In 2016, an estimated 5,000 volunteers took part in the annual cleanup, including the mayor and several elected officials.
 In 2018, more than 6,000 volunteers removed more than 60 tons of trash at nine sites along the Los Angeles River.
 In 2019, the FoLAR cleanup was the largest river cleanup in the United States.
 The cleanup marked 30 years in 2019.
 By the summer of 2019, kayaking in Los Angeles in the river had become common.
 As of 2018, FoLAR has adopted a year-round cleanup model through partnerships with other environmental organizations like Heal the Bay, and through service opportunities for corporate groups and large organizations through River Makers program.

 In 2012, FoLAR raised a $1 million donation to support the completion of the ARBOR study by the United States Army Corps of Engineers (USACE).
 This study ultimately resulted in the adoption of Alternative 20, a restoration plan focused on 719 acres of habitat and pedestrian-friendly improvements, among other things.